kyma-project/kyma/docs/serverless/08-05-create-git-function.md

     If you use a secured repository, you must first create a Secret with either basic (username and password or token) or SSH key authentication to this repository in the same Namespace as the Function.
 To do that, follow these sub-steps:

-    a.
-On your machine, create this YAML file with one of these Secret definitions: <br>
+    - On your machine, create this YAML file with one of these Secret definitions:

       - Basic authentication: